cloudmesh-community/sp19-222-101/project-report/report.md

 used for classification.
 The hyper-plane is chosen by finding the optimal plane that maximizes its margins of separation between points of all classes [@gunn1998support].
 In other words, data points are separated from the others based on their features in an optimal manner.

+To better illustrate how SVM works, one can imagine all points of a data set plotted based on their attributes.
+The data points that belong to a certain classification will generally be plotted together into regions due to having similar attributes.
+A hyper-plane is an imaginary divider between these classification regions that is mathematically calculated based on distance.
+The following figure @fig:svm_2D_example shows a visualization of a two-dimensional
+hyperplane:

+![SVM 2D Visualization[@gunn1998support]](images/SVM_example.png){#fig:svm_2D_example}

+The figure shows a divider between general regions of points classified as blue and points classified as red.
+Notice that the hyper-plane is imperfect; there are some red points on the blue side of the hyper-plane, and there are some blue points on the red side.
+Error is inevitable, but it can be minimized mathematically.
+To make a classification on a new piece of data, the algorithm plots the attributes of a new point and makes a prediction based on which side of the hyper-plane the point falls on.

 SVM algorithms are very effective classifiers when working with datasets that utilize a large number of features [@gunn1998support].
 In the case of emails, we can calculate the frequency of words contained in the email, which will be a vector with a large number of features [@khorsi2007overview].
 As a result, SVM is an appropriate model to classify spam emails due to the high dimensional dataset.

 :wave: how would you describe a hyperplane to your aunt or uncle? include that description here.

 Naive Bayes and SVM are both supervised learning algorithms, which means that they are trained with data that is already labeled.
 Both algorithms have